-Students planning to transfer into the Architecture or Construction Management disciplines at Washington State University are subject to the same requirements as all other non-certified students.
-Transfer students must fulfill all first year course requirements and apply for certification before admittance into either program.
+Students planning to transfer into the Architecture discipline at Washington State University are subject to the same requirements as all other non-certified students.
+Transfer students must fulfill all first year course requirements and apply for certification before admittance into the program.